 Growth Conditions – Pampas Grass

-Your desired place where you want to grow dwarf pampas grass depends on your interest and space available but you have to make sure ideal conditions for best growth.
+Your desired place where you want to grow dwarf pampas grass depends on your interest and available space but you have to ensure ideal conditions for best growth.

 You have to use well drainage soil for best growth.